hexadrop/hexadrop/README.md

   Opinionated set of tools for building web applications
 </p>

-## Hexatool Code Quality Standards
+## Hexadrop Code Quality Standards

 Publishing this package we are committing ourselves to the following code quality standards: